Lenny Lacroix

-Lenny Lacroix (born 6 February 2003) is a French professional footballer who plays as a centre-back for French side Dijon.
+Lenny Lacroix (born 6 February 2003) is a French professional footballer who plays as a centre-back for club Dijon.

 Club career

 A youth product of Strasbourg, Mulhouse, Metz, Lacroix signed his first professional contract with Metz on 18 December 2019.
 He made his professional debut with Metz in a 1–0 Ligue 1 win over Reims on 16 January 2022.
 On 3 August 2022, Lacroix signed a four-years deal with Benfica B.

 International career

 Lacroix is a youth international for France, having represented the France U16s, U17s, and U19s.